spraakbanken/swell-project/Error_code_book.md

 ---
 ## C (consistence)

-_This group covers necessary (follow-up) corrections in the text that come as a result of previous correction, i.e. originally there was no mistake in the segment, but due to an introduced correction in the neighbouring context, a correction is necessary in the segment.
+_This code covers necessary (follow-up) corrections in the text that come as a result of previous correction, i.e. originally there was no mistake in the segment, but due to an introduced correction in the neighbouring context, a correction is necessary in the segment.
 By using this code we indicate that the error was not made originally by the student._

 **Examples**